 Ireland Day 3: Exploring Galway City Center

 Galway holds a very special place in my heart and I sincerely hope it steals a place in yours.
 I fell in love with Galway’s vibrant city center filled with music spilling out from the pubs at all hours of the day and mixing in with the buskers playing their own music in the streets.
 Add in the waterfront walk along Salthill prom at sunset and I am perfectly content here.

-Galway will serve as a home base for three nights.
+Galway’s location on the west coast makes it a perfect location to serve as a home base for three nights.
 The first day you’ll spend exploring all of my favorite things to do in Galway.
-The next two days you’ll take day trips to the Aran Islands and the Cliffs of Mohr, returning to Galway at night.
+The next two days you’ll take day trips to the Aran Islands and the Cliffs of Moher, returning to Galway at night.

 If by chance, you don’t fall in love with Galway, I’ll only cry a little bit.
 But I will offer alternative cities or towns you can base yourself in to take those day trips.